 Setting by example

-In fact, it's already happening.
-The story of Lisa Curtin, a single mum who managed to create a solid property portfolio whilst also working full time and raising a kid, is just one example of super suburban mums who've achieved high success in the property investment field.
-Certainly we're now seeing mum and dad investors increasingly enter the property market with successful returns.
+The story of Lina, my client, a single mum who works full time and has two daughters living at home.
+She managed to start her property journey, and help her daughter Laura make her first purchase using a family pledge loan.
+This is just one example of super suburban mums who've taken the plunge into property investment.
+Certainly we're seeing plenty of mum and dad investors increasingly enter the property market with successful returns.

 Australia's experiencing a golden age of property investment with low interest rates and solid long term growth.
 Sydney and Melbourne are leading the way, but other centres, such as Brisbane and Canberra are also catching up.